 One of the things seen in degenerative disc disease and aging of the spine is that the soft disc, made up of a vast amount of water, slowly begins to dry out and dehydrate.
-The protein/sugar that is within the disc begins to dry out and that starts a degenerative domino effect along with tearing of the outside rings of the disc.
+The protein/sugar that is within the disc begins to dry out, and that starts a degenerative domino effect along with the tearing of the outside rings of the disc.

 Causes and Risk Factors

 The most common cause of disc degeneration is aging.
 With age comes the loss of fluids/water.
 This means the discs get thinner and provide less protection.
-The shock absorbers don’t absorb weight, impact, pressure like they used to.
+The shock absorbers don’t absorb weight, impact, and pressure like they used to.
 However, disc degeneration does not always occur later in life.
 Genetics can be a catalyst for development when young.

 Individual environment vs. genetics